 The CN D and the Maison de la Danse in Lyon have also created twin digital video libraries from their own collections, making available, at each site, the two institutions’ historical resources.

-Since September 2013, more than 200 videos have been available in full on dedicated stations in the mediatheque at the CN D in Pantin.
+More than 2 800 videos have been available in full on dedicated stations in the mediatheque at the CN D in Pantin.

-The digital video library contains recordings of most of the performances given at the CN D since 2011, recordings of certain recent courses and classes for professionals and the main resources from the archive collections of the CN D mediatheque in Pantin (notably the Chopinot collection).
-Users can also access the video library at the Maison de la Danse in Lyon.
+The digital video library contains recordings of most of the performances given at the CN D since 2011, recordings of certain recent courses and classes for professionals and the main resources from the archive collections of the CN D mediatheque.

 A free loan service is available for mediatheque users.
-This loan service is also available for holders of the CN D card.
 It enables card holders to borrow up to six documents, including up to three video or audio documents, for a maximum of four weeks.
 To sign up, some form of ID is required, as well as proof of address less than three months old (electricity bill, landline phone bill, rent) and a cheque for €70.

 This collection groups together all the written and audio-visual documents in the Media library at the Centre National de la Danse, in addition to the archive collections and specific collections described elsewhere.
 This selection of documents, which is international in scope and is kept up to date, spans the history, styles, contexts and teaching of dance, as well as several related disciplines (the other arts, medicine, bodily practices, cultural politics, etc.).